 Joshua understands the importance of the jab and these have probably been two of his best ‘boxing’ displays to date.
-Using the jab in textbook clinical fashion to set up shots and create distance.
-Joshua is also very good at varying up his jab and in particular will jab to the body against the majority of the opponents he has faced.
+Using the jab in a textbook clinical fashion to set up shots and create distance.
+Joshua is also very good at varying his jab and in particular, will jab to the body against the majority of the opponents he has faced.
 (He’s not a head-hunter in any means!)

 Using genetics to his advantage

-Anthony Joshua, as a heavyweight, definitely uses his genetics and size to his advantage and although he gets labelled as a bodybuilder by some, his mass in size has benefited him in this division.
+Anthony Joshua, as a heavyweight, definitely uses his genetics and size to his advantage and although he gets labeled as a bodybuilder by some, his mass in size has benefited him in this division.

-In the case of AJ, he stands at 6ft 6, with a reach of 82 inches and a huge muscular frame he has built-up in the gym over many years of strength and conditioning training.
+In the case of AJ, he stands at 6ft 6, with a reach of 82 inches and a huge muscular frame he has built up in the gym over many years of strength and conditioning training.
 However, at times this has in fact been a weakness for Joshua, as having bigger muscles creates more lactic acid, which can therefore cause fatigue – especially going into the later rounds.

 So by using his massive frame to his advantage Joshua has been able to dominate most heavyweights – why wouldn’t you!

-Defence + Simple Footwork
+Defense + Simple Footwork

-Joshua’s defence is also very textbook, where he uses a high guard to block against hooks and uses his jab to create distance.
+Joshua’s defense is also very textbook, where he uses a high guard to block against hooks and uses his jab to create distance.
 If his opponent tries to get up on the inside of Joshua he will tend to try and tie you up and clinch on the inside so the referee can break up and create distance again so he can go back to using his jab and footwork.

 My one criticism would probably be his lack of upper body/head movement, but he excels in the other areas to use his size and reach to his advantage instead.

 He also likes to also keep his right-hand close to his chin which is a typical textbook defensive technique to protect himself against hooks and also parry against jabs.
-Here is great clip of Joshua working on blocking and slipping punches whilst using footwork with trainer Rob McCracken.
+Here is a great clip of Joshua working on blocking and slipping punches whilst using footwork with trainer Rob McCracken.

 Joshua is in fact a very patient fighter who will tend to take this time and wait for his opportunity to attack opponents with a common 1-2 or lead straight right or left hook.
 Once AJ has them hurt in most cases, he tries to walk them down throwing barrages of hooks and uppercuts in the pocket to take them out once and for all.
 However, I imagine he will be more careful with this going forward considering what happened against Andy Ruiz in their first fight, getting caught off guard.